 - Beat in persimmon pulp, vanilla, and cinnamon.

-- Pour mixture into prepared crust, and place on a baking sheet.
+- Pour mixture onto prepared crust, and place on a baking sheet.

 - Bake for 1 hour; turn oven off, and let stand in oven with door closed for 2 hours.